Azure/azure-quickstart-templates/1-CONTRIBUTION-GUIDE/git-tutorial.md

 Please note the advice further up [about default push behavior in old/outdated versions of Git](#ensure-a-safe-push-behavior).

-When we're ready to merge your Pull Request, it is very likely we may ask you to "sqash your commits".
+When we're ready to merge your Pull Request, it is very likely we may ask you to "squash your commits".
 To do so, read on below.

 ### Squashing Commits
 You should commit often.
 It's a great backup and safety net in case you mess up.
 At the same time, you don't want your pull request to contain all your commits - in practice, a pull request should contain one commit.
 There are obvious exceptions to this rule (like epic projects - think 'Windows support for Docker'), but your little template should most definitely be just one commit.
 For that to happen, we need to rewrite history.